apache/spark/CONTRIBUTING.rst

 * Championing one or more items on the `Roadmap <https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home>`__
 * Reviewing & Merging Pull-Requests
-* Scanning and responding to Github issues
+* Scanning and responding to GitHub issues
 * Responding to questions on the dev mailing list (dev@airflow.apache.org)

 Becoming a Committer